Olivier le Daim

 Olivier le Daim (born Olivier de Neckere; c.
-1428 – May 21, 1484) was a French favourite courtier and close advisor of Louis XI of France.
+1428 – May 21, 1484) was a French favourite courtier and close advisor of King Louis XI.

 Life

 He was born of humble parentage at Tielt in Flanders.
 His original surname was "de Neckere", that in Flemish means "evil spirit", giving him the nickname of "Olivier le Mauvais" ("Olivier the Wicked").
 Seeking his fortune at Paris, he became court barber and valet to Louis XI, and so ingratiated himself with the king that in 1474 he was ennobled under the title Le Daim and in 1477 made comte de Meulan.
 In the latter year he was sent to Burgundy to influence Mary of Burgundy, the young heiress of Charles the Bold, but he was ridiculed and compelled to leave Ghent.
 He thereupon seized and held Tournai for the French.

 Le Daim had considerable talent for intrigue, and, according to his enemies, could always be depended upon to execute the baser designs of the king.
 He amassed a large fortune, largely by oppression and violence, and was named gentleman-in-waiting, captain of Loches, and governor of Saint-Quentin.
 He remained in favour until the death of Louis XI, when the rebellious lords were able to avenge the slights and insults they had suffered in the hands of the royal barber.
 He was arrested on charges, the nature of which is uncertain, tried before the parlement of Paris, and on May 21, 1484, hanged at the Gallows of Montfaucon without the knowledge of Charles VIII, who might have heeded his father's request and spared the favourite.
 Le Daim's property was given to the Duke of Orléans.